 - Enrol on a course at an accredited planning school

 - Engage in work based learning such as secondment or work shadowing

 - Read and review the latest RTPI policy and research publications

 - Subscribe to the Planning Theory and Practice journal

 - Read planning research papers, books, or other professional websites

 - Listen to relevant podcasts or talks

 - Watch a recording from our YouTube channel

 - Attend examinations in public, public inquiries or community engagement events

-- Deliver training sessions or provide support at a professional or public workshop
+- Provide support at a professional or public workshop

 - Write or blog about planning

 - Mentor students, graduates or an APC candidate